mindsdb/mindsdb/mindsdb/integrations/handlers/mlflow_handler/example.md

 # MindsDB example commands

--- Create a predictor that registers an MLFlow served model as an AI Table CREATE PREDICTOR mlflow.test
+-- Create a model that registers an MLFlow served model as an AI Table

+CREATE MODEL mindsdb.test
+PREDICT target
+USING
+engine='mlflow',  -- calls this handler
+model_name='model_folder_name',
-PREDICT target  -- has to match the name of the column the script returns USING model_name='model_folder_name', mlflow_server_url='http://0.0.0.0:5001/',  -- match port with mlflow server mlflow_server_path='sqlite:////path/to/mlflow.db', predict_url='http://localhost:5000/invocations';  -- match port with `mlflow serve`
+mlflow_server_url='http://0.0.0.0:5001/',  -- match port with mlflow server mlflow_server_path='sqlite:////path/to/mlflow.db',
+predict_url='http://localhost:5000/invocations';  -- match port with `mlflow serve`

+-- Check model status

-SELECT * FROM mlflow.predictors WHERE name='test';  -- will appear as `complete` if import process finished successfully
+SELECT * FROM mindsdb.models WHERE name='test';  -- will appear as `complete` if import process finished successfully

+-- Predict using synthetic data

 SELECT target
-FROM mlflow.test
+FROM mindsdb.test
 WHERE text='The tsunami is coming, seek high ground';  -- gets predictions for the input data

+-- Batch prediction joining with another table

 SELECT t.text, m.predict
-FROM mlflow.test4 as m
+FROM mindsdb.test as m
 JOIN files.some_text as t;